 A scale written without units in simplest form.

 The absolute deviation of an element of a data set is the absolute difference between that element and a given point.

 The set of whole numbers and their opposites

-The ratio of the number of times an event occurs to the total number of trials, or times that the activity is performed.
-What DOES happen.
+The ratio of the number of times an event occurs to the total number of trials or times the activity is performed.

 Rate of Change

-A rate that describes how one quantity changes in relation to another
+A rate that describes how one quantity changes in relationship to another.

 Constant of Proportionality